joelkuiper/knowledge/README.md

     lein ring server

-For development `lein fighweel` is also supported.
+For development `lein figwheel` is also supported.

 **DISCLAIMER** THIS IS VERY EXPERIMENTAL PROTOTYPE CODE